nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.5.rst

   For an example, see the :ref:`lwm2m_client` sample.
 * Applications that use Zephyr's LwM2M stack are recommended to use the :kconfig:option:`CONFIG_LWM2M_UPDATE_PERIOD` Kconfig option to set the LwM2M update sending interval.
 * For the Serial LTE Modem (SLM) application:

   * If you are using the :ref:`liblwm2m_carrier_readme` library, make sure to take into account the addition of the auto-connect feature that is enabled by default.
   * When performing a modem firmware update, you can now reset only the modem (instead of the whole device) using the new ``#XMODEMRESET`` AT command.

 * Applications that use :file:`prj_<board>.conf` Kconfig configurations should be transitioned to using :file:`boards/<board>.conf` Kconfig fragments.

-..
-HOWTO

-   Add changes in the following format:

-.. * Change1 and description
-.. * Change2 and description